We only provide intensive therapy services that are research backed and evidence based.

 Therapies must be goal directed, focused on independence in activity or participation, are task specific and most importantly, require active involvement of the child or individual with a “hands-off” approach.
 These key ingredients are essential in promoting the best outcome and is why it is considered under the National Disability Insurance Scheme to be “evidence based” and “value for money”.
 Such an approach increases the likelihood for effectiveness which ultimately means a better outcome.

-This contrasts with therapies such as Neurodevelopmental Therapy or NDT (passive form) which has been shown to be ineffective in improving motor skills or non-evidence based approaches such as Cuevas Medek Exercise or CME which are largely “hands on” approaches and departs far from the current research and evidence recommendations (Novak et al 2019: State of the Evidence Traffic Lights: Systematic Review of Interventions for Preventing and Treating Children with Cerebral Palsy).
+This contrasts with therapies such as Neurodevelopmental Therapy or NDT (passive form) which has been shown to be ineffective in improving motor skills or non-evidence based approaches such as Cuevas Medek Exercise (or CME) and Dynamic Movement Intervention (or DMI) which are largely “hands on” approaches and departs far from the current research and evidence recommendations (Novak et al 2019: State of the Evidence Traffic Lights: Systematic Review of Interventions for Preventing and Treating Children with Cerebral Palsy).

 ACTIVATE works because it is based on the latest evidence on how the body learns and re-learns new motor skills.
 We now know that if there is focused attention on specific skills that is practiced consistently and repetitively in a fun and interactive environment with incremental challenges – we can re-teach the brain to make new pathways.
 The outcome of this is enhanced participation and this is always the ultimate goal.